stsang123412/ITMO-444/readme.txt

 git clone <URLFROMGITHUB>      // make sure I'm not inside another git repo git remote -v                  // checks to see if the address is already set up git remote add upstream <LINK> // this adds a remote connection in case the original repo gets edits

+git checkout -b <BRANCHNAME>   --> create + switch to branch in one line git branch <BRANCHNAME>        --> create a new branch git checkout <BRANCHNAME>      --> switch to specified branch git branch                     --> list all branches git branch -m <NEWBRANCHNAME>  --> rename the branch currently on